-The American Academy of Ophthalmology Basic and Clinical Sciences Series (BCSC) texts serve as the foundational clinical curriculum for the residency.
+The American Academy of Ophthalmology Basic and Clinical Sciences Course (BCSC) texts serve as the foundational clinical curriculum for the residency.
 Additional content includes topics in socioeconomics, interpersonal communication, professionalism, ethics, safety and quality improvement, medicolegal issues, wellness, systems-based practice, information resources, research methodology, billing and coding, advocacy, international ophthalmology, employment contracting and private practice, among others.

 Material is reviewed in a variety of formats, including case conferences, lectures, small group discussions, online modules, video reviews, wet labs and simulations.
 Not all material is presented by the ophthalmology faculty; several visiting speakers, both from within the Dartmouth community and from other institutions, present throughout the year.
 Moreover, residents themselves will be frequent presenters at conferences.

-Practice-Based Learning and Quality Improvement conference
+Practice-Based Learning and Quality Improvement Conference (M&M)

-Massachusetts Eye and Ear Cataract course
+Massachusetts Eye & Ear Cataract Course

 All residents receive formal “Yellowbelt” training in Lean Six Sigma process improvement methodologies.
 Ophthalmology residents are provided time and mentorship to assist them in completing and implementing at least 1 Quality Improvement project designed to improve clinical care.